• Home

 Surface: Asphalt (with a bit of concrete near 394)

-This slightly quieter section of the Grand Rounds passes through big, hilly Theodore Wirth Park, paralleling the parkway of the same name.
-Wirth Park, as it's called, is one of the highest places in Minneapolis, but you'd never know it due the thick forest that prevents any view.
-Still, the trail is winding and fun, especially when it momentarily leaves the road for a slice of tranquility.
-Watch out for the skinny sections.
+This slightly quieter (but still quite busy) section of the Grand Rounds passes through large, hilly Theodore Wirth Park, paralleling the parkway of the same name.
+Wirth Park is one of the highest places in Minneapolis, but you'd never know it due the thick forest that prevents any view.
+The trail is winding and fun, especially at times when it momentarily leaves the road for a slice of tranquility.
+Watch out for the narrow sections.
+If you like mountain biking, Wirth Park has a big system.

 _______________________________________________________________________________________________________________________________________________